Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 In fact, the Big Dog Mom’s review shows that her 6+ year-old foam suffered a bit of yellow staining but that may just come down to how you use it.
 She noted that it still doesn’t stink.

-I’m happy to say that our foam is not smelly at all either and suffered no permanent stains.
+I’m happy to say that our foam is not smelly at all either and only changed color to a more yellow tone to an acceptable degree.

 Also, a big plus for me is the fact that it does not stick to dog hair.